-The following are excerpts from my book "I call him HIM"
+The following are excerpts from my book

 For as far as you could see, the ground around it was blanketed with ash and charcoal.
 Sometimes the wind would swoop in with all its hatred and churn mini dust devils of death.
 To look upon it gave you a feeling of raw sorrow.
 What once gave life to so many souls was now nothing more than a graveyard without markers.
 The only tombstone was the tower, standing alone, reaching its claws up into the dark clouds a thousand feet away.